 (5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the national median family income estimate if that amount would be larger than five percent.
-For FY 2022 income limits, twice the increase in the national median family income as measured from the 2018 to 2019 ACS is approximately 11.89 percent, so the cap on increases is set at 11.89 percent.
+For FY 2023 income limits, the cap is twice the annualized change from ACS 2019 to ACS 2021, which is 5.92 percent.